novnc/noVNC/README.md

 * To run the python proxy directly without using launch script (to pass additional options for example):

-    `./utils/wsproxy.py -f source_port target_addr:target_port`
+    `./utils/wsproxy.py source_port target_addr:target_port`

-    `./utils/wsproxy.py -f 8787 localhost:5901`
+    `./utils/wsproxy.py 8787 localhost:5901`

-* To run a mini python web server without the launch script:
+* To activate the mini-webserver in wsproxy.py use the `--web DIR`

-    `./utils/web.py PORT`
+  option:

-    `./utils/web.py 8080`
+    `./utils/wsproxy.py --web ./ 8787 localhost:5901`

-* Point your web browser at http://localhost:8080/vnc.html (or whatever port you used above to run the web server).
-Specify the host and port where the proxy is running and the password that the vnc server is using (if any).
+* Point your web browser at http://localhost:8787/vnc.html.
+On the page enter the location where the proxy is running (localhost and 8787) and the password that the vnc server is using (if any).
 Hit the Connect button.

 * If you are using python 2.3 or 2.4 and you want wsproxy to support 'wss://' (TLS) then see the